 Mr Poyet was careful enough to inculcate three characteristics of Charlie in these chocolates.

 First, Charlie was strong, So Poyet used dark chocolate.
 Second, he was very romantic, and for that caramel was used.
 And third, Charlie was original, so he used pine nuts, which is unusual.
+And thus Charlie Chaplin’s shoes came in tiny shoe polish boxes to become one of the souvenirs to buy in Vevey.
+They also conduct several workshops to learn how to make chocolates.

 In the town there were several high rise buildings with Charlie Chaplin’s murals.
 A cafe down the street bore his French pet name, Le Charlot, and a women’s shop had a window decorated with a bowler hat, cane, red rose.